Cheveley C of E Primary School

 • Make sure that there are effective systems in place to keep vulnerable children safe.

-At Cheveley C of E Primary School, we are committed to safeguarding and promoting the welfare of children and we expect all those who come into contact with our school to share this commitment.
+At Cheveley C of E Primary School, its staff, volunteers, and providers are committed to safeguarding and promoting the welfare of children and we expect all those who come into contact with our school to share this commitment.

 If you are concerned about a child, please contact: